flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### app.stop

-This is sent when an app is stopped.
+This is sent when an app is stopped or detached from.
 The `params` field will be a map with the field `appId`.

 ### device domain